 * Click here for rating key

-The Irish House Restaurant Review: The brainchild of chef Matt Murphy, former executive chef at The Ritz-Carlton, New Orleans, The Irish House showcases his Irish roots in every corner.
-This big, raucous St. Charles Avenue gathering place is as appropriate for a quick bite at the bar (where bangers and mash are a staple, along with beer-battered fish ‘n’ chips) as it is for a leisurely dinner in the dining room, perhaps something as simple as chicken breast stuffed with garlic spinach butter or as clever as braised lamb shanks in apple-brandy broth over stone-ground grits.
-Irish favorites including shepherd’s pie, Guinness beef stew and shaved corned beef are always available, and Irish breakfast, complete with black-and-white pudding, is served all day.
-The desserts all are tempting, but the sticky toffee pudding keeps dinner in the Gaelic family; consider, too, Guinness chocolate trifle, with whiskey ganache and Baileys icing.
-While there are decent wines, this place is more about beer.
-Some five dozen selections are on regular offer, with at least a dozen on tap.
+The Irish House Restaurant Review: The Irish House owner-chef Matt Murphy was once a corporate hotel chef.
+However, this place is anything but corporate.
+Instead, it's big, loud and lots of fun, with décor that’s a bit more polished than one would find at most pubs, with cloth-covered tables and swagged window treatments.
+It is as appropriate for a quick bite at the bar (bangers and mash, beer-battered fish ‘n’ chips) as it is for a leisurely dinner in the dining room with something as simple as grilled salmon and a drizzle of curry or as clever as a vegetable Wellington complemented by a spicy tomato sauce.
+Irish favorites include such staples as shepherd’s pie and a served-all-day Irish breakfast complete with black-and-white pudding.
+Desserts are tempting, and the sticky toffee pudding keeps dinner in the Gaelic family; consider, too, Guinness chocolate trifle, with whiskey ganache and Baileys icing.
+While there are decent wines, some five dozen beers are on regular offer, with at least a dozen on tap.
 If you happen to be in the area on Mardi Gras, The Irish House parking lot is the place to party and watch the parades.